Founder and Director

 Chorus Rehearsal Assistant & Office Intern

-Joshua Fang, a senior at Bridgeland High School, has been involved with the Houston Children’s Chorus since the fall of 2014.
+Joshua Fang, a freshman at Rice University, has been involved with the Houston Children’s Chorus since the fall of 2014.
 After graduating from the Chorus in the summer of 2016, he joined the staff as a rehearsal assistant (and later as an office intern) in hopes of guiding the Choristers in their development as young musical artists.
 He has served three times as a chaperone for the annual Galveston Summer Music Funshop and has even accompanied the Chorus on a trip to Taiwan.
 Josh is all things “genius” in I.T. for the Chorus.
 He loves every part of Houston Children’s Chorus, and he feels honored to be able to serve the Chorus family.

 Ribhu Nag has been involved with the Houston Children’s Chorus for the past 11 years, both as a Chorus member and Office Intern.
 Ribhu is currently a senior at Northwestern University as an Economics Major.
 While in high school, Ribhu was a part of the St. John’s School choir and performed numerous concerts both locally and at performance venues in the United Kingdom, Finland, Norway, and Sweden.